aleljoseph/pdsnd_github/README.md

 bikeshare pdsnd_github

 ### Description
-Merge toguether 3 databases of the bicycle-sharing systems of 3 of the most important cities in the USA, and allows to the user filter the data by city, month and day to receive back data about the service: popular month, popular day of the week, popular start hour, popular start station, popular end station, the most popular combination of start and end station, total travel time, mean travel time and user types.
+Merge together 3 databases of the bicycle-sharing systems of 3 of the most important cities in the USA, and allows to the user filter the data by city, month and day to receive back data about the service:
+*popular month
+*popular day of the week
+*popular start hour
+*popular start station
+*popular end station
+*popular combination of start and end station
+*total travel time
+*mean travel time
+*user types

 ### Files used
 bikeshare_2.py